 Additional expectations will be outlined in provided program materials.

-All SDCCD transfer students that complete the PATH Summer Program in it’s entirety will be given a check for a $1500 stipend on the last day of class, to be used at their discretion.
+The first 25 SDCCD (San Diego Community College District) transfer students that complete the PATH Summer Program in it’s entirety will be given a check for a $1500 stipend, to be used at their discretion.

 HOUSING & DINING

 - Housing will not be available to program participants as the required course is virtual this Summer.
 View a dorm tour here.